alexharri/website/posts/visuals-first.md

 ## Show, don't tell

-A few months after joining, I profiled editing in Arkio and noticed that calculating three-plane intersections constituted around 52% of time spent when editing large geometries (geometry in Arkio is defined by planes and their intersections).
+A few months after joining, I profiled editing in Arkio and noticed that calculating three-plane intersections constituted around 52% of the time spent when editing large geometries (geometry in Arkio is defined by planes and their intersections).
 Implementing the fast algorithm for three-plane intersections from [Real-Time Collision Detection][real_time_collision_detection] (chapter 5.4.5) resulted in those calculations becoming ~500% faster, which resulted in editing becoming ~72% faster.

 [real_time_collision_detection]: https://www.amazon.com/Real-Time-Collision-Detection-Interactive-Technology/dp/1558607323